 The first reverse mortgage (RM) was done in 1961 to help Nellie Young stay in her home after her husband died.
 Nellie Young was the widow of a high school football coach and Nelson Haynes of Deering Savings & Loan created a new program called a RM that helped her stay in her home even though she lost her husband’s income.
 Since that first RM to the 70,000 retirees that get one each year this program has had some growing pains, but the FHA has worked to make this a safe and dependable option for seniors.
-Here we will debunk common misconceptions on this government insured product:
+Here we will debunk common misconceptions on this loan product:

 Can I lose my home if I run out of equity?

 By the 1970’s several private banks were offering RM loans.
-Seniors were able to access money from their homes without a payment, but did not offer any of the protections that are in place today.
+Seniors were able to access money from their homes without a monthly payment, but did not offer any of the protections that are in place today.
 These prior loans on occasion would force a senior out of their home due to falling equity in the home.
 This has led many mature homeowners to believe that a Reverse Mortgage will take your home from you once you have little equity.
 This simply is not true today!
 To fix this issue, the FHA has required Mortgage Insurance that guarantees you can never lose your home if you run out of equity.
-You just keep your home in proper repair, pay your taxes and insurance, and stay in the home as your primary residence.
+You must keep your home in proper repair, pay your taxes and insurance, and stay in the home as your primary residence.

 Will the RM take my remaining equity from my kids?

 Prior to the 1980s, RM loans would take all of the equity upon the death of the borrower leaving the heirs with nothing.
 This has led many homeowners today to believe that a Reverse Mortgage will take your remaining equity upon your passing.
 This is not true today.
 The RM is a non-recourse loan that only has claim on the money you have taken out, plus the interest and fees; any remaining equity in the home passes on to your heirs as directed by your will or living trust.
 If you were to take the money out of your RM and put it in a bank account before passing away, the heirs would have quick access to those funds.
 The RM is nothing more than a regular loan on the house.
-In fact, if your home value drops and there is no equity left in the home, your heirs can purchase the home for 5% under the assessed value of the property after your passing.

 Will my spouse be kicked out of the home after I die?